openSUSE/osc-mcp/README.md

 # MCP server for openBuild service
 This project aims to offer a MCP service for the openBuild service.
+The Model Context Protocol (MCP) is an open-source framework designed to standardize how artificial intelligence systems, such as large language models (LLMs), connect and share data with external tools and data sources.

 >[!NOTE]
 >The project is in a very early stage, so things may break.